-Here are some terrific dinosaur websites for technological savvy children.
-Parental supervision may be required for younger children.
+Here are some terrific dinosaur websites for technologically savvy children.
+Parental supervision may be required for younger children, though.

 6. Make dinosaur footprints

-Here’s a great dinosaur footprint activity for older children.
+Here’s a great dinosaur footprint activity for older children, too.
 What can fossil footprints tell us?

 7. Learn about dinosaurs through play

 I bought some cheap dinosaur toys and off we went.
 The sand pit made for a great play area and we learnt that some dinosaurs eat meat, while others eat plants; some swim and some fly.
 We roared a lot, of course!

 You can bring in the names of the dinosaurs here if you think your child is ready to learn more.

 You can also use these printable dinosaur masks for prehistoric play including a Tyrannosaurus Rex, Triceratops and Stegosaurus!